 NCLEX-RN Passing Standard

-The NCSBN Board of Directors voted on Dec.
-17, 2012, to raise the passing standard for the NCLEX-RN.
+The NCSBN Board of Directors voted in December 2012 to raise the passing standard for the NCLEX-RN.
 The passing standard was revised from -0.16 logits to 0.00 logit.
 This passing standard was implemented April 1, 2013, in conjunction with the 2013 NCLEX-RN Test Plan.
 The new passing standard will remain in effect through March 31, 2016.
-The announcement about the revised 2013 NCLEX-RN passing standard is available under 2013 News Releases.

 NCLEX-PN Passing Standard